mcventus/The-Gold-Miner/README.md

 - once the player read the mission and instruction then can click on "Go to game" button
 - when Go to game is pressed the next stage must show avatar options
 - once the player decided on the avatar choice then "Go to play" button must be activated
-- the player must have chosen avatar
+- the player must have chosen avatar at this stage
 - The game must have play button
 - the game must have quit button
 - when player press play button then play mode must be activated